KTNF

-KTNF (950 kHz, "AM 950") is a commercial AM radio station licensed to St. Louis Park, Minnesota that serves the Minneapolis-St. Paul metropolitan area.
-The station brands itself as "The Progressive Voice of Minnesota," and offers a combination of locally produced and nationally syndicated progressive talk programming.
-It is owned by JR Broadcasting.
+KTNF (950 AM, "AM 950") is a commercial radio station licensed to St. Louis Park, Minnesota, and serving the Minneapolis–Saint Paul metropolitan area.
+Branded "The Progressive Voice of Minnesota" the station airs a combination of locally produced, and nationally syndicated progressive talk programming.
+It is owned by Heartland Signal, LLC.

 KTNF's studios and transmitter are located on Valley View Road in Eden Prairie.
-It operates with 1,000 watts around the clock, using a directional antenna, with a two-tower array by day and a three-tower pattern at night.
+It operates with 1,000 watts 24 hours a day using a directional antenna, with a two-tower array by day and a three-tower pattern at night.

-Syndicated shows heard on KTNF include The Stephanie Miller Show, The Thom Hartmann Program, Democracy Now! with Amy Goodman, The Morning Drive with Santita Jackson and The David Pakman Show.
+Syndicated shows heard on KTNF include The Stephanie Miller Show, The Thom Hartmann Program, Democracy Now! with Amy Goodman and The Morning Drive with Santita Jackson.
 Most hours begin with an update from AP Radio News.